Introduction to Postgres Connect to Database

 Example of Postgres Connect to Database

 Let us consider one example of a JDBC application with PostgreSQL.
-For this, We will first need to create a database in our PostgreSQL database server.
-We will create a database named educba and will connect to it using our JDBC program in java.
+We will first need to create a database in our PostgreSQL database server for this.
+We will create an educba database and connect to it using our JDBC program in Java.

 createdb educba;